About Billy Morrison

 Billy Morrison has played with some of the biggest names in rock.
-From his time with The Cult to Camp Freddy (with Dave Navarro, Donovan Leitch and Matt Sorum) and his recent addition to the Billy Idol band, he’s played some of the biggest and best venues across the world.
-Recently, Billy started using the TC-Helicon VoicePro for his vocal processing.
+From his time with The Cult to Camp Freddy and The Royal Machines (with Dave Navarro, Donovan Leitch, Matt Sorum, Josh Freese, Mark McGrath) and his recent addition to the Billy Idol band, he’s played some of the biggest and best venues across the world.